×

 • The use of crutches, a cane, or other assistive device.

 • Rest.
 Ice.
 Compression.
-Elevation, which is a treatment plan that any young athlete should be familiar with.
+Elevation (RICE), which is a treatment plan that any young athlete should be familiar with.

 • Physical therapy, which is a strong option for those with hip trouble.
-It will enable you to gain long term knowledge, as well as treatment, that will help strengthen and improve your hip’s flexibility.
+It will enable you to gain long-term knowledge, as well as serve as a treatment technique to help strengthen and improve your hip’s flexibility.

 Hip Surgery in Raleigh

-Utilizing small surgical cameras and tools, a hip arthroscopy will allow minimally invasive repair of the hip joint and also reveal to doctors any further damage in the area.
+Utilizing small surgical cameras and tools, a hip arthroscopy will allow for minimally-invasive repair of the hip joint.
+Your surgeon can use this method of surgery to look for further damage in the hip area as well.
 A common use of arthroscopy is to repair a torn hip labrum.
+Arthroscopic surgery provides patients with a wide range of benefits, including smaller incisions, less post-operative pain, and a shorter recovery time.

-More invasive, open hip surgery may be done to implant screws in the case of a fracture.
+More invasive than arthroscopic surgery, open hip surgery may be done to implant screws in the case of a fracture.
 In the case of severe osteoarthritic deterioration, your doctor may also use open hip surgery to perform a hip replacement.
-You can learn more about hip replacement surgery here.
+Our total joint specialists at Raleigh Orthopaedic are well-versed in both knee and hip replacements and will be happy to answer any questions you have about the procedure that is recommended to you.

-Hip replacements will likely need to be replaced after several years.
-In rare cases, a patient may also have a less than stellar result, which can cause the continuation of pain and discomfort.
-In either case, hip replacement revisions will typically be undertaken by Raleigh surgeons to improve your long term outcome.
-Adjustments or total replacement of the prosthesis may be supported utilizing specialized implants to help compensate for any additional damage to the bone or soft tissue.
+Hip replacements will likely need to be replaced again after several years.
+In rare cases, a patient may also have a less than stellar result, which can cause the continuation of pain and discomfort in the hip.
+In either case, hip replacement revisions will typically be undertaken by Raleigh Orthopaedic surgeons to improve your long-term outcome and help you live life with less pain.
+Adjustments or total replacement of the prosthesis may be supported by utilizing specialized implants to help compensate for any additional damage to the bone or soft tissue.

 Hip Pain Clinics in Wake County